Aug. 21, 2025 - Freedomain Radio - Stefan Molyneux

 I've been going through a challenging period in my life that began after my conversion to Catholicism.

-I'm a 23 year old young man that feels a serious emptiness and purposelessness despite spiritual growth and development within the Catholic Church.
+I'm a 23-year-old young man that feels a serious emptiness and purposelessness despite spiritual growth and development within the Catholic Church.

 This has been exacerbated by having experiences of psychosis and mania, along with depression.

-I've been encouraged by being more distant from my non Catholic family, and I have a lot of baggage from my childhood years.
+And I have a lot of baggage from my childhood years.

-But anyway, I'm at a crossroads in my life where I don't know exactly what I'm going to do, and I feel a sense of anxiety and lostness, partly because of the mental illness, and partly because I don't see a career in front of me that's obvious to me right now.
+And I feel a sense of anxiety and lostness, partially because of the mental illness and partially because I don't foresee a career in front of me that's obvious to me right now.

 So all these things kind of come together and make me very worried about my future.